AlibabaCloudDocs/domain/intl.en-US/Domain name management/Change domain information/Transfer domain name ownership.md

 ## Review time

-When the ownership of a domain name is being transferred to a new registrant, the time required to review the materials submitted for real-name verification is usually three to five business days.
+When the ownership of a domain name is being transferred to a new registrant, the time required to review the materials submitted for the real-name verification is usually three to five business days.
 The specific review time varies in the following situations:

--   Transfer the ownership of multiple domain names by using a registrant profile that has passed real-name verification:
+-   Transfer the ownership of multiple domain names by using a registrant profile that has passed the real-name verification:
-    -   Non-CNNIC domain names: The verification process can be completed within a short period of time.
+    -   Non-CNNIC domain names: The verification process can be complete within a short period of time.
 CNNIC is the abbreviation of China Internet Network Information Center.
-    -   CNNIC domain names such as .cn, .中国, .公司, and .网络: If you transfer the ownership of a CNNIC domain name by using a registrant profile that has passed real-name verification, little information and few materials are required for review.
-However, CNNIC still reviews the domain name information and real-name verification materials.
+    -   CNNIC domain names such as .cn, .中国, .公司, and .网络: If you transfer the ownership of a CNNIC domain name by using a registrant profile that has passed the real-name verification, little information and few materials are required for review.
+However, CNNIC still reviews the domain name information and the real-name verification materials.
 The review process usually takes three to five business days.
--   Transfer the ownership of a single domain name by using a registrant profile that has passed real-name verification:
+-   Transfer the ownership of a single domain name by using a registrant profile that has passed the real-name verification:

-    After you select a registrant profile that has passed real-name verification, you must still enter your certificate number and upload materials for real-name verification to transfer the ownership.
+    After you select a registrant profile that has passed the real-name verification, you must still enter your certificate number and upload materials for the real-name verification to transfer the ownership.
 The review process usually takes three to five business days.

 -   Transfer the ownership of special domain names with suffixes such as .gov.cn: Registrants of special domain names cannot be changed online.
-The time required to review real-name verification materials varies based on the actual situation.
+The time required to review the real-name verification materials varies based on the actual situation.

 **Note:** The review results require about three business days to be synchronized to the database of the Ministry of Industry and Information Technology \(MIIT\).
 After the ownership of a domain name is transferred to you, we recommend that you wait for three business days before you apply for an ICP filing.
 Otherwise, your application may be denied.

 ## Materials required to transfer domain name ownership

-If you want to transfer the ownership of a domain name to a new registrant, you must provide materials of the new registrant for real-name verification.
+If you want to transfer the ownership of a domain name to a new registrant, you must provide materials of the new registrant for the real-name verification.
 The certificates or documents of the current registrant are not required.
-Before an ownership transfer, we recommend that you check the type of your domain name registrant or your domain name type and prepare the required materials in advance.
+Before the ownership transfer, we recommend that you check the type of your domain name registrant or your domain name type and prepare the required materials in advance.
 This facilitates the transfer.

 The following materials are required to transfer the ownership of both individual and organization domain names: